-It’s hard to identify the animal invading your space if they are most active during the night.
+It’s hard to identify the animal invading your space if they are most active Tampa Miceduring the night.
 You may not ever spot the critter in question, but you may be able to spot the signs of their infestation.
 Below our Critter Control® of Tampa team breaks down all the visual clues that could indicate that you have a potential animal problem, and what animal it might be.

 How to Identify Rats & Mice